mpcutino/aerialcsp/README.md

 ## Download the Dataset

-You can download the AerialCSP dataset from [the following link](https://uses0-my.sharepoint.com/:f:/g/personal/migpercut_alum_us_es/EioSpSmJBZBKlqZKWqIpoowBuYUbvNKg-_s_pOmzuyQ0KA?e=BCYjM9)
+You can request AerialCSP dataset in the [the following link](https://forms.gle/TdohMZfyYp6R7qVy6)

 AerialCSP is property of [Virtualmechanics S.L.](https://virtualmech.com/)